aerostack2/aerostack2/as2_state_estimator/plugins/ground_truth/README.md

 - **No orientation filtering.** `twist_smooth_filter_cte` filters only the differentiated linear velocity.
 Orientation is passed through raw.
 This matters for mocap rigs migrating from the old `mocap_pose` plugin, which had an `orientation_smooth_filter_cte`: a noisy mocap yaw that used to be smoothed now passes through unfiltered.
+Feeding the mocap topic to [`simple_ekf`](../simple_ekf/README.md) instead gives you smoothing as a side effect of the filter.
 - **Angular velocity is differentiated too**, from the rotation between consecutive orientations, and is already in base frame.
 It goes through the same `twist_smooth_filter_cte` low-pass as the linear velocity.
 Differentiated body rates are